Airport line, Perth

 The Airport line is a suburban railway line in Perth, Western Australia, which is operated by the Public Transport Authority as part of the Transperth system.
 The Airport line is a branch of the Midland line and runs underground between Bayswater and High Wycombe via Perth Airport.
 The branch is 8.6 km long and has three stations: Redcliffe, Airport Central, and High Wycombe stations.
 Airport line services continue west of Bayswater along the Midland and Fremantle lines via Perth station to terminate at Claremont station.

-Known during construction as the Forrestfield–Airport Link, the Airport line was constructed by a joint venture between Salini Impregilo and NRW for A$1.86 billion.
+Known during construction as the Forrestfield–Airport Link, the line was constructed by a joint venture between Salini Impregilo and NRW.
 Construction started in November 2016 and tunnel boring started in July 2017.
 The construction process was beset by several problems, including ground disturbances caused by tunnelling, a sinkhole and groundwater leak during the construction of a cross-passage, several worker injuries, and poor work conditions.
-Tunnelling was completed in April 2020, which was followed by the installation of overhead line equipment, tracks, and other equipment.
-In addition to the Forrestfield–Airport Link, works included a turnback siding at Claremont station for Airport line trains to turn around, and upgrades to Claremont and Bayswater stations.
-Originally planned to open in 2020, the project was delayed several times due to the aforementioned problems and later supply chain issues caused by the COVID-19 pandemic.
-The line opened on 9 October 2022, over two years late and $20 million under budget.
+Tunnel boring was completed in April 2020, which was followed by the installation of overhead line equipment, tracks, and other equipment.
+In addition to the main contract, works included a turnback siding at Claremont station for Airport line trains to turn around, and upgrades to Claremont and Bayswater stations.
+Originally planned to open in 2020, the project was delayed several times due to the aforementioned problems and later supply chain issues caused by the COVID-19 pandemic; it eventually opened on 9 October 2022.
+The Forrestfield–Airport Link cost A$1.86 billion in total.

 Transperth B-series trains, three cars in length, operate on the Airport line every 12 minutes during peak and every 15 minutes outside peak and on weekends.
-All Airport line branch stations are fully accessible and have 150 m long platforms, long enough for a six-car train.
-Train lengths are limited by most Midland and Fremantle line stations, which have platforms only 100 m long.
+All Airport line branch stations are fully accessible and have 150 m long platforms; train lengths are limited by most Midland and Fremantle line stations, which have platforms only 100 m long.
 The installation of communications-based train control by 2027 will allow frequencies to increase and planned platform lengthening will allow train lengths to increase.
-The line was forecast to have 20,000 boardings per day upon opening, but six months after it opened, the Airport line has 12,000 boardings per day.
-In the 2024–25 financial year, the Airport line had 5,619,693 boardings.
+In the year to June 2026, the Airport line had 6,229,613 boardings.